sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 = 5.1.03 (20 May 2024) =
 Update - Compatibility with WP 6.5.3
-Update - Compatibility with WPEngine rules on wp-admin and wp-login.php Fixed - Prevent firewall to record all triggered filters as fail attempts Fixed - Remove filter on robots when 8G firewall is active Fixed - Frontend Login Check popup to prevent any redirect to admin panel in popup test
+Update - Compatibility with WPEngine rules on wp-admin and wp-login.php Update - Add whitelist paths feature
+Update - Select the Whitelist level for IPs and Paths Fixed - Prevent firewall to record all triggered filters as fail attempts Fixed - Remove filter on robots when 8G firewall is active Fixed - Frontend Login Check popup to prevent any redirect to admin panel in popup test